 Decisions of the FA and ACADEMIC SAP Suspension Appeals are final.
-Any exceptions can be reviewed by the Offices of the Vice-Chancellor for Students Affairs and Academic Affairs.
+Any exceptions can be reviewed by the Offices of the Vice Chancellor for Student Services and Enrollment Management and Vice Chancellor for Academic Affairs.

-Questions ?
+Questions?
 E-mail sap@asun.edu.